Tha-G-Thang/Tha-G-Thang/README.md

-# Tha-G👑-Thang
+# Tha-G-Thang
 # kodi

-# G👑-Gangsta
+G-Gangsta kodi-addons
-addons with a
+with a G-Edge
-# G👑-Edge

-**Tha-G👑-Thang**

 in development;
-# Playlist G👑-enerstor
+# Playlist G-enerstor

-Corning from the frustration of
-'Hard to -Scrape'
+Corning from the frustration of the personal collected content, that is 'Hard to -Scrape' in Kodi.
-personal collected content in kodi

-Our journey begins with sorting-, tagging- and display- tools, like
+Our journey begins
-# Playlist G👑-enerstor
+with tools for
+sorting,
+tagging and
+displayimg.
-making the road clear for AI to take over.
+making the road clear
+for AI to take over.

+Playlist G👑-enerstor
+was born,

-### Ai Powered DJ
+# Ai Powered Vision

 We envision a future where even the most chaotic collections
 like: